-Prior to Registering in GMS: Acquire a DUNS Number (see page 27) Acquire or renew registration with SAM (see page 27) To Register with GMS: (9/ For new users, acquire a GMS username and password (see page 27) For existing users, check GMS username and password to ensure a Marife CANA na miatoration in CNAC (see page 27) Verify SAM registration in GMS (see page 27) Search for correct funding opportunity in GMS (see page 27) Select correct funding opportunity in GMS (see page 27) Register by selecting the "Apply Online" button associated with the fu title (see page 27) Read OJP policy and guidance on conference approval, planning, ar available at ojp.gov/financialguide/DOJ/PostawardRequirements/chapter3.10 0a.htm (see page 14) If experiencing technical difficulties in GMS, contact the NCJRS Resp onse Center (see page 2) Password Reset Notice - GMS users are reminded that while password resthis function is only associated with points of contact designated within GMS account was established.
-Neither OJP nor the GMS Help Desk will initiate a unless requested by the authorized official or a designated point of contact a award or application. at the time the password reset Overview of Post-Award Legal Requirements: Review the "Overview of Legal Requirements Generally Applicable to Cooperative Agreements - FY 2017 Awards" in the OJP Funding Resource ( Scope Requirement: The federal amount requested is within the allowable limit(s) of the FY Allocations List as listed on BJA's JAG web page. ' 2017 JAG
+Prior to Registering in GMS: Acquire a DUNS Number (see page 27) Acquire or renew registration with SAM (see page 27) To Register with GMS: , For new users, acquire a GMS username and password (see page 27) For existing users, check GMS username and password to ensure account unt access (see page 27) Verify SAM registration in GMS (see page 27) Search for correct funding opportunity in GMS (see page 27) Select correct funding opportunity in GMS (see page 27) Register by selecting the "Apply Online" button associated with the fundir ng opportunity title (see page 27) Read OJP policy and guidance on conference approval, planning, and re available at ojp.gov/financialguide/DOJ/PostawardRequirements/chapter3.10a.h tm (see page 14) If experiencing technical difficulties in GMS, contact the NCJRS Response e Center (see page 2)

+Password Reset Notice - GMS users are reminded that while password reset capabilities exist, this function is only associated with points of contact designated within GMS at the time the account was established.
+Neither OJP nor the GMS Help Desk will initiate a password reset unless requested by the authorized official or a designated point of contact associated with an award or application.

+Overview of Post-Award Legal Requirements:

+Review the "Overview of Legal Requirements Generally Applicable to OJP Grants and Cooperative Agreements - FY 2017 Awards" in the OJP Funding Resource Center.